mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 If you already have a template, you could [skip this section](#create-a-template).

+The template is a repository which contains some project specific information.
 Once you choose a tenant, you could choose a template.
-A template contains some project specific information, it is a base on which to create your project.
+The template allows you to pre-fill active services in your project and start all the similar projects with the same configuration.
+So, it is a base on which to create your project.

+Mustache is a web template system, which allows you to generate custom templates by replacing all the general information, present in the web template, with your product or organization information.

 !!! info
     The fields set by the template can be changed during project creation.